-The location is about 3 km east of JR Shinagawa station.
+The location is about 7 km south of Tokyo station and about 3 km east of Shinagawa station.

 It is connected by Rainbow Bridge with mainland.

-"Daiba" means "battery".
-"O" is the prefix making the word courteous.
+"Daiba" means "battery", and the first "o" is the prefix making the word courteous in Japanese.

 But these had never used, then Japan had opened the country the next year.